-260 That is, demand side management projects that result in a reduction in future network expenditure greater than the cost of implementing the demand side management projects.
+That is, demand side management projects that result in a reduction in future network expenditure greater than the cost of implementing the demand side management projects.

-261 NER, cl.
+187 NER, cl.
 6.8.1(b)(2)(ii).

-262 NER, cl.
+188 NER, cl.
 6.12.3(c1).

+2.

+$$TAR_t = AAR_t + I_t + B_t + C_t$$

+$t = 1, 2...,5$

+3.

+$$AAR_t = AR_t \times (1 + S_t)$$

+$t = 1$

+4.

+$$AAR_t = AAR{t-1} \times (1 + \Delta CPI_t) \times (1 - X_t) \times (1 + S_t)$$

+t = 2,...,5

-AR{t} is the annual smoothed revenue requirement in the Post Tax Revenue Model (PTRM) for year t.
+TAR, is the total allowable revenue in year t.

-AAR{t} is the adjusted annual smoothed revenue requirement for year t.

-I_t is the sum of incentive scheme adjustments in year t.
-To be decided in the distribution determination.

-B_t is the sum of annual adjustment factors in year t.
+- p_t^{ij} is the price of component 'j' of tariff 'i' in year t. - q_t^{ij} is the forecast quantity of component 'j' of tariff 'i' in year t. - t is the regulatory year. - AR_t is the annual smoothed revenue requirement in the Post Tax Revenue Model (PTRM) for year t. - AAR{t} is the adjusted annual smoothed revenue requirement for year t. - I{t} is the sum of incentive scheme adjustments in year t.
+To be decided in the distribution determination. - B_t is the sum of annual adjustment factors in year t.
 Likely to incorporate but not limited to adjustments for the unders and overs account.
-To be decided in the distribution determination.

-C_t is the sum of approved cost pass through amounts (positive or negative) with respect to regulatory year t, as determined by the AER.
+To be decided in the distribution determination. - C{t} is the sum of approved cost pass through amounts (positive or negative) with respect to regulatory year t, as determined by the AER.
 It will also include any end-of-period adjustments in year t.
-To be decided in the distribution determination.

-S_t is the s-factor for regulatory year t.263 As it currently stands, the s-factor will incorporate any adjustments required due to the application of the AER's STPIS.264
+To be decided in the distribution determination. - S_t is the s-factor for regulatory year t.189 As it currently stands, the s-factor will incorporate any adjustments required due to the application of the AER's STPIS.190

+The meaning for year "t" under the price control formula is different to that in Appendix C of STPIS.
+Year "t+1" in Appendix C of STPIS is equivalent to year "t" in the price control formula of this decision.

+190 AER, Electricity distribution network service providers - service target performance incentive scheme, 1 November 2009.

 However, we are currently undertaking a review of the STPIS.
 How the s-factor will apply within the revenue cap formula may depart from the current arrangements.
-Depending on the outcome of our review, provision to adjust revenues for performance against the STPIS may be made through either the S or I factors as set out in this F&A paper.
+Depending on the outcome of our review, provision to adjust revenues for performance against the STPIS may be made through either the S or I factors as set out in this preliminary F&A paper.
 If the review is completed in time, the distributors may need to apply the revised STPIS for the 2021-25 regulatory control period.
 We will consider the application of the revised STPIS during the revenue determination process.

-ΔCPI_t is the annual percentage change in the ABS CPI All Groups, Weighted Average of Eight Capital Cities265 from the June quarter in year t-2 to the June quarter in year t-1, calculated using the following method:
+ΔCPI_t is the annual percentage change in the ABS CPI All Groups, Weighted Average of Eight Capital Cities191 from the December quarter in year t-2 to the December quarter in year t-1, calculated using the following method:

-The ABS CPI All Groups, Weighted Average of Eight Capital Cities for the June quarter in regulatory year t-1 divided by minus one.
+The ABS CPI All Groups, Weighted Average of Eight Capital Cities for the December quarter in regulatory year t-1 divided by minus one.

-The ABS CPI All Groups, Weighted Average of Eight Capital Cities for the June quarter in regulatory year t-2
+The ABS CPI All Groups, Weighted Average of Eight Capital Cities for the December quarter in regulatory year t-2